Recession – Retrospection – Re-skill

 This is a guest article from Gunasekaran Veerapillai.

-There are people who are happy of this recession – pink slips, reduction in IT recruitment, bleak prospects etc., make them happy with the fact the IT industry is coming to ‘normalization’.
+There are people who are happy with this recession – pink slips, reduction in IT recruitment, bleak prospects, etc., make them happy with the fact the IT industry is coming to ‘Normalization’.
 This paper is not for those who are fuming at IT but for those unfortunates who are already into this fascinating world and wondering how to get stabilized here.